T0ha/ezodf/docs/spreadsheetdocument.rst

 Sheet Content Management
 ------------------------

 The sheet content is managed by the :class:`Table` class.
-You have access to the :class:`Cell` object by index or classic spreadsheet reference names (like ``A1``).
+You have access to the :class:`Cell` objects by (row, col) tuples as zero-based indices or classic spreadsheet references (like ``'A1'`` = (0, 0)).
+All getters returning :class:`Cell` objects or lists of :class:`Cell` objects, and all setters requires :class:`Cell` objects as input.

-All set/get methods operating on :class:`Cell` objects or lists of :class:`Cell` objects.
-All index or size tuples have the form (row, column).
+All indices or size tuples are zero-based and have the form (row, column).

 Supported operations: